Last Updated on August 17, 2023

 By Jim Ferri

-In fact, it was such a good experience that we did it again for one Thanksgiving.
-That time, however, we attended a cooking class outside Florence, a wonderful (and delicious) experience.
-Then we headed to a condo in Zermatt for a few days to catch the beginning of the European ski season.
+During our stay in Florence, we saw all the sights, and we also attended a cooking class outside Florence, a wonderful (and delicious) experience.
+Then, we headed to a condo in Zermatt for a few days to catch the beginning of the European ski season.

 Like many travelers, we’ve caught “villa fever.”
 If it’s just the two of us traveling, we’ll book a hotel or rent an apartment, but if family or a group is involved, we’ll consider a villa.
+And you can rent a villa in many different countries, not only Italy.

 The Real Cost of Renting a Villa in Italy

 You’ll often find that the price disparity is not that great.
-And renting a villa in Italy can provide a unique upscale experience that you won’t find in a hotel.
+And renting a villa in Italy can provide a unique upscale experience you won’t find in a hotel.

 Unique Villa Benefits

-Memorable Times
+Memorable Times for All

 Look At the Add-Ons for Any Villa Rentals

 In our country villa, for example, one suggested add-on was a dinner prepared by the owners.
-The cost was less than $60 per person for a delicious Tuscan steak dinner with excellent wines (the husband was a sommelier) with the steaks bought at the oldest butcher shop in Florence.
+The cost was less than $60 per person for a delicious Tuscan steak dinner with excellent wines (the husband was a sommelier), with the steaks bought at the oldest butcher shop in Florence.

 The icing on the cake, so to speak, was when his wife discovered the dinner was on my birthday.
-She then spent a good part of a day in the kitchen making a tiramisu birthday cake for me.
+She then spent part of a day in the kitchen making a tiramisu birthday cake for me.

 Day Trips From Your Villa

-One day we drove from our villa rental to beautiful Siena.
-There we ambled about and then enjoyed a fantastic lunch outside on the magnificent Piazza del Campo.
+One day, we drove from our villa rental to beautiful Siena.
+There, we ambled about and then enjoyed a fantastic lunch outside on the magnificent Piazza del Campo.

 We didn’t stick to a set schedule or take any organized tours; we decided on our daily adventures around the dinner table the previous evening.
-In fact, it was that aspect that we enjoyed the most – the ability to vacation without the pressures of a vacation.
+In fact, it was that aspect that we enjoyed the most – the ability to vacation without the pressures of a vacation.|

 Renting a Villa in Italy: The Basics